 It can also cause social and psychological damage and significantly impair relationships and job performance.

-It is common for frequent exposure to alcohol and other substances to influence dependency.
-In fact, exposure can double the risk of dependency and use, especially in a familial setting.
-However, scientists argue genetics play a significant role in the frequency of alcoholism and the likelihood of hereditary effects.
-But do genetics really link to alcoholism?
+Frequent exposure to alcohol and other substances can increase the risk of addiction.
+In particular, early exposure can heighten the risk of gaining a physical dependency on alcohol, especially in a familial setting.
+However, scientists also argue that genetics play a significant role in the risk of developing alcoholism and the likelihood of hereditary effects.

 - Suicidal thoughts

 - Heart attack